-A Powerline adapter is plugged-in to a wall socket and needs to be connected to your network with a network cable.
+A Powerline adapter is plugged-in into a wall socket and needs to be connected to your network with a network cable.
 Other adapters can broadcast a wireless network and/or allows you to plug in a network cable for a switch or computer, for example.

-Powerline adapters are really easy to use, they are simple plug and play devices that don’t need any configuration.
+Powerline adapters are really easy to use, they are simple plug-and-play devices that don’t need any configuration.
 There is also no limit on the number of powerline adapters that you can use in a single network.
 The ability to combine both wireless adapters and ethernet adapters makes it even easier to use.

 Keep in mind that power lines are not designed to carry data.
 Any electrical device connected to the same powerline can cause issues with the signal.
 Especially devices with large motors like washing machines, refrigerators, etc, will cause problems.

-Powerline adapters work the best when you use them in the same electrical circuit.
+Powerline adapters work best when you use them in the same electrical circuit.
 They often don’t work across breakers.

 Tip on creating a home network diagram

 As your networks grow it’s a good practice of documenting it.
-Writing down the IP Address of the network devices, how they are connected together, and maybe even naming them, can help you troubleshooting network issues later on.
+Writing down the IP Address of the network devices, how they are connected together, and maybe even naming them, can help you troubleshoot network issues later on.